-My daughter sent her out a couple of months ago and is waiting for her acceptance letters to arrive in the mail.
-So far she's received two green lights and no turndowns so I'm proud to report she's two for two.
+My daughter sent her college applications out a couple of months ago and is waiting for her acceptance letters to arrive in the mail.
+So far she’s received two green lights and no turndowns so I’m proud to report she’s two for two.

-She wrote her college application essays about her love of and the environment.
-She talked about taking her camera, nicknamed Nick (it's a Canon SLR, get it?) on nature hikes and how she's going to choose her not just for its academic offering but also for its natural surroundings.
+She wrote her college application essays about her love of photography and the environment.
+She talked about taking her camera, nicknamed Nick Canon (it’s a Canon SLR, get it?) on nature hikes and how she’s going to choose her school not just for its academic offering but also for its natural surroundings.

 Yesterday she texted me a copy of the acceptance letter she received from one of the schools.
 In the margins of the laser printed form letter an admissions counselor scrawled in longhand, “You and Nick Canon are going to enjoy the scenery at COLLEGE.”